 The Taghum Hall Story

-Taghum Hall is located in Taghum, BC, 10 kilometers west of Nelson along the shores of the Kootenay River.
-It is operated by an independent community-based society with members and volunteers.
+The bright & beautiful, newly-renovated Taghum Hall, located along the shores of the Kootenay River, 10 kilometres west of Nelson, is the cultural cornerstone of the Taghum area.
+It is operated by an independent, community-based society of members and volunteers.
+The hall hosts vibrant community programming of special events and ongoing activities.
 Anyone in the region can become a member to help keep the hall going and to shape its future. (see “How to become a member”)

 It all started back in the early 1950s when the local Russian Doukhobor community needed a place to meet and worship.
 They formed a society and obtained the present plot of land near the old Taghum bridge, on the site of a former sawmill.
 With lots of volunteer labour and little money, they built the hall from salvaged buildings from the Lemon Creek Japanese Internment Camp.
 The original building was wood-heated and had no indoor plumbing.